 - Thermostat malfunctioning: Check that thermostat is in heat mode and has an appropriate temperature setting.
 Try moving the thermostat setting for the temperature up or down a few degrees.
 If this does not work, troubleshoot the thermostat.

 04 of 08

 If Boiler Heats Poorly

 These are the common problems for a poorly heated boiler:

 Continue to 5 of 8 below.

 Improper water level: This is the more likely cause if the change in heating capacity has been sudden.
-Check reading of the tridcator (combination pressure/ temperature gauge).
-If water pressure is low (below 12 psi), the system needs to have water added.
+Check the reading of the tridcator (combination pressure/ temperature gauge).
+If the water pressure is low (below 12 psi), the system needs to have water added.
 The boiler's automatic filling system controlled by the pressure-reducing valve should maintain the proper water level at 12 to 15 psi.
 If there is no pressure-reducing valve, you can manually feed the boiler by opening up the water feed valve until boiler pressure reaches 12 psi.

 - Mineral deposits accumulating in boiler and heat exchanger: This is the likely cause if the change has been gradual.
 Flush the boiler or call a boiler pro.

 - The expansion tank has too much or too little water.
 The tank must be properly charged with air to prevent boiling (see below).